Search

 You’ve packed orders at midnight, answered customer emails from the school pick‑up line, and had full‑blown strategy meetings with yourself in the shower.
 And yet, your Shopify dashboard still looks like it’s running on “vibes” instead of “plan.”

-If you’ve ever thought, “What is wrong with me?”—this is for you.
+If you’ve ever thought, “What is wrong with me?”—this article is for you.

 This article is going to name the real enemies, poke a bit of fun at them (and us), and then ask you a few uncomfortably honest questions that might make you realize: “Okay… I can’t keep doing it like this.”